TEA-Time: Transporting Effects Across Time: Identification

 \section{Identification}

-We establish identification of the TATE in two steps: first decomposing it into an observed ATE and a temporal ratio, then providing two strategies for identifying the ratio from auxiliary trials.
+We identify the TATE in two steps.
+First, we decompose it into an observed ATE and a temporal ratio.
+Second, we show that two different auxiliary-data configurations identify the temporal ratio under different structural assumptions.
+All proofs are in Appendix~\ref{app:proofs}.